 She named the outsider's witch Gertrud.

 Today, Gertrud was compelling a police officer to shoot himself.
-Violet stood by to the side as the officer stared at loaded chambers of his revolver, thinking of all the ugliness he had seen and how nice the roses around him looked like.
+Violet stood by the officer as he stared at the loaded chambers of his revolver, thinking about all the ugliness he'd seen and how nice the roses around him were.

-"I think I know who you were," said Violet to the witch.
+"I think I know who you are," said Violet to the witch.
 The sound of her voice didn't leave her hood.
-"Another magical girl wanted more seeds for herself.
+"There was another Puella Magi who wanted more seeds for herself.
 She came to your town and drove you out.
-Because of the fancy way you fight, you didn't have any spare grief seeds, or maybe you used them all up when fighting the invader.
+Because of the fancy way you fight, you didn't have any spare grief seeds, or maybe you used them all up when fighting your invader.
 So when you retreated and arrived here, you were running low on magic.
 You had no choice but to let the familiar go.
 You needed that seed when I had so much to give."

 The officer loaded the cylinder, spun it and cocked the hammer.
 He stared at a rose and cried.

 "No, that wasn't you," said Violet.
 "I saw you fight.
 You were too good to lose to someone else.
 There wasn't an invader.
-Instead, you fought so much witches until you finally saw how beautiful some of them were.
-Those were the ones you couldn't kill, so you just let them go.
-You became a gardener of emotion, pruning the more destructive witches and letting the better ones do as they wish.
-The world is more colorful with a bit of sadness, you decided.
-And so, you left your town because you wanted to show this to other Puella Magi.
+Instead, you fought so many witches until you finally saw how beautiful some of them were.
+Those were the ones you couldn't kill, so you let them go.
+You became a gardener of emotion, pruning the more destructive witches and letting the better ones do as they wished.
+You decided the world would be more colorful with a bid of sadness, then left town to share this with other Puella Magi.
 I should have stopped to listen to what you had to say.
-I would have understood."
+I would've understood."

 The officer stuck the barrel in his mouth and fired.
 Violet flinched at the sound but didn't look away at the splash of blood as red as roses.

 "No, that wasn't it," said Violet.
 "You had a friend, another Puella Magi who fought by your side.
-During a battle with a witch, she made a mistake and took a hit that no one could have survived.
+During a battle with a witch, she made a mistake and took a hit no one could've survived.
 She didn't die immediately.
-You watched her slip away as you wished that you had wished for something that might have saved her life.
-Then, she turned into a witch that you couldn't bear to kill at first.
-Like me, you watched her and learned to love her despite what she had become.
+You watched her slip away as you wished that you wished for something that might have saved her life.
+When she turned into a witch, you couldn't bear to kill it at first.
+Like me, you watched her and learned to love her despite the monster she became.
 But in the end, you decided she had to die.
 You killed her and every familiar you could track down.
 Every familiar except the last.
 You couldn't kill the last one.
-If I had offered to help, I could have done it for you."
+If I had offered to help, I could've done it for you."

-With no more despair to take after his death, Gertrud returned to tending her flowers.
-Already, new ones were beginning to grow.
+With all the cop's despair drained, Gertrud returned to tending her flowers.
+New ones began to grow.

-She launched herself straight up into the air then created another burst that aimed her down to Gertrud's heart, through the unarmored top of the witch's cocoon.
+She launched herself straight up in the air then created a magical burst that aimed her down to Gertrud's heart, through the unarmored top of the witch's cocoon.
 Gertrud didn't even have time to be aware of her death when the strike came.
 She died happy, looking at her flowers.

-When the maze faded away, Violet picked up Gertrud's grief seed and attached it to the clasp of her cloak, right beside her soul gem.
+When the maze faded away, Violet picked up Gertrud's grief seed and attached it to the clasp of her cloak, alongside her soul gem.

 o o o